Union of Kėdainiai: Treaty of Kėdainiai

+Aftermath

+The signing of the Kėdainiai Treaty strengthened Swedish rule in Lithuania in the short term and weakened the forces loyal to the Commonwealth and John II Casimir.
+King John II Casimir, who was staying in Silesia, took Paweł Sapieha's confederates into the pay of the Crown treasury.
+On September 10, he granted them the traitors' estates in Lithuania.
+Instead of attempting to join the royal forces, they began plundering Radziwiłł's estates.
+They then entered into negotiations with Moscow, proposing a truce.
+This had little effect, and after October 20 Moscow took a further offensive, defeating Sapieha's troops.
+At the same time, Paweł Sapieha maintained contacts with the Swedes, through the Swedish envoy Jan Fryderyk Sapieha.
+He eventually accepted the Swedish king's protection on December 5.

 Its main proponent, Janusz Radziwiłł, died only two months after it was signed, on 31 December at Tykocin Castle, which was then besieged by forces loyal to the King of Poland and the Grand Duke of Lithuania, John II Casimir.
 The castle was soon taken by Paweł Jan Sapieha, who immediately succeeded Janusz Radziwiłł to the office of Grand Hetman of Lithuania.

 The tide of the war soon turned and a popular uprising in Poland broke the power of the Swedish army.
 The Swedish occupation of Lithuania sparked a similar uprising in Lithuania.
 The Swedish defeat and the eventual retreat from the territories of the Commonwealth abruptly ended the plans of Janusz's cousin Bogusław, who lost his army in the Battle of Prostki and died in exile in Königsberg on 31 December 1669.

 With the passing of both cousins, the Radziwiłł family fortunes waned.
 Bogusław became commonly known as Gnida ("Louse") by his fellow nobles, and Janusz was called Zdrajca ("Traitor").
 Their treason against the Commonwealth largely overshadowed the deeds of the next generation's numerous other family members, including Michał Kazimierz Radziwiłł (1625–1680), who served faithfully against the Swedes.

 Assessment

 Although seen as an act of treason by contemporaries, modern views on the Swedish–Lithuanian accord differ.
 Some argue that the arrangement with the Swedes was made by Janusz Radziwiłł not out of greed and the political ambition, but rather out of Realpolitik.
 According to another theory, Janusz Radziwiłł was merely attempting to secure a strong ally against Russia.
 The Grand Duchy of Lithuania lacked the resources to fight a war on two fronts, and the Polish Crown, which now had its own serious problems and could supply only trifling amounts of money and military forces.
 However, some Lithuanian intellectuals during the National Revival, including Maironis, praised the Lithuanian nobility for trying to secede from Poland and secure the sovereignty of Lithuania.
+In 1995, Lithuania and Sweden have celebrated the 340th anniversary of the union as a symbol of friendship and historical bonds shared by the two countries.